 Still, it’s always a good idea to check your local laws or talk with a lawyer.
 If you are still unsure and don’t wanna get into any trouble then use a cloud mining service like Genesis Mining or Hashflare.

-In late 2017, we are seeing a lot of cryptocurrencies being introduced that are mining focused, especially GPU mining.
+In late 2017, we were able to see that a lot of cryptocurrencies were being introduced were mining focused, especially GPU mining.

 The Future Of Mining And Final Words